-Following five years of monitoring companies’ media response, we have seen an interesting trend emerge whereby there seems to be a mismatch between how companies spend their media budget compared to where they get their response from.
-And as online is increasingly the way in which people access products and services, we suspect that the ‘mismatch gap’ is growing wider.
+Following five years of monitoring companies' media response, we've seen an interesting trend emerge whereby there seems to be a mismatch between how companies spend their media budget compared to where they get their response from.
+And as online is increasingly the way in which people access products and services, we suspect that the 'mismatch gap' is growing wider.

 Media channels have increased in number and have fractured.
 Traditionally, advertising was on a mass basis but people are now consuming media in a different way and moving towards their interests (especially online).
 This is making it more difficult to target respondents with mass communication.
 However, marketing managers are still spending a large proportion of their budget on more traditional media compared to some of the newer areas.